Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Methods

-For all atomistic simulations described in this paper, we have used MEAM as implemented in LAMMPS,\cite{plimpton1995,plimpton2007} the classical molecular dynamics simulation code from Sandia National Laboratories.
 Some of the reference data required for potential construction and validation are not readily available from experiments.
-In these cases, we performed the first-principles calculations using Density Functional Theory (DFT) \cite{Kresse1993,Kresse1996} and Projector Augmented Wave (PAW) pseudopotentials.\cite{Kresse1999} Electron exchange and correlation were treated with Generalized Gradient Approximation (GGA) as parameterized by Perdew \etal\cite{Perdew1996} Brillouin zone sampling was performed using the Monkhorst-Pack scheme,\cite{Monkhorst1976} with a Fermi-level smearing of 0.2~eV applied using the Methfessel-Paxton method.\cite{Methfessel1989} Geometric optimizations were carried out using the conjugate gradient minimization method.\cite{Kresse1993} The constructed Fe-C alloy potential was optimized through a statistically-based optimization scheme to reproduce heat of formation of Fe-C alloys in the B$_1$ and L$_{12}$ structures, and cementite, as well as the interstitial energies of C in bcc Fe.
+With respect to the Fe--C system these include the heat of formation of Fe--C in the $B_1$ structure, the heat of formation of Fe--C in the $L_{12}$ structure and the interstitial energies of C in the bcc Fe lattice at octahedral and tetrahedral positions.
+To obtain these properties, we performed first-principles calculations using Density Functional Theory (DFT)\cite{Kresse1993, Kresse1996} with Projector Augmented Wave (PAW) pseudopotentials.\cite{Kresse1999} Electron exchange and correlation were treated with the Generalized Gradient Approximation (GGA) as parameterized by Perdew \etal\cite{Perdew1996} Brillouin zone sampling was performed using the Monkhorst-Pack scheme,\cite{Monkhorst1976} with a Fermi-level smearing of 0.2~eV applied using the Methfessel-Paxton method.\cite{Methfessel1989} Geometric optimizations were carried out using the conjugate gradient minimization method.\cite{Kresse1993}

-The MEAM potential was constructed by adjusting the potential parameters to reproduce several selected target values using a statistically-based optimization scheme developed by Tschopp \etal\cite{tschopp2011} This scheme uses Latin Hypercube Sampling (LHS),\cite{Mckay2000}--a stratified random sampling approach--to sample the $N$-parameter space, where $N$ is the number of potential parameters sensitive to the target values chosen.
-A sensitivity analysis was completed at the beginning of the optimization to determine parameters of the potential model most sensitive to the targets.
-Next, random sampling of the parameter space was done using LHS, with 4000 different potential parameter combinations.
-Then analytical models were generated to provide a representation of the correlation between potential parameters and target values.
-Once the models were generated, a multi-objective optimization was executed to determine the best possible values for the parameters.